 Driving: Is on the right side of the road.
 You could probably get away without renting a car if you’re staying in Willemstad.
 Our dive shop picked us up at the hotel for our dives, and otherwise we really didn’t need a car, other than getting to/from the airport which did cost about $25-30.

 Airports: 1 airport, CUR serves the island.
 It’s very modern, recently remodeled and offers a priority lounge and other nice amenities!

-If you’re thinking about going to Curacao, please contact us ([email protected]) for a free 15 minute phone consultation on helping you make the most of your trip.
+If you’re thinking about going to Curacao, please contact us for a free 15-minute phone consultation to help you make the most of your trip.
 We don’t currently offer any trips here but would love to share our experience so you can have the trip of a lifetime!